YJonmo/PhysicsSummer/CameraPython/Readme.md

 - pividTest.py: A set of test functions for the video mode of the camera module.

+- launcher.sh: A bash script which allows the python camera module server to be launched on the Raspberry Pi at boot.

 ## Raspberry Pi Installation

 The code requires the MP4Box package to place the raw video in a container, in order to playback at the correct framerate.
 This can be installed by: